panzerfauster/GetDataCourseProject/README.md

 ## Process

 1. Read common data for both training and test datasets:
-	a.
-Features related to mean and standard deviations (ids and names)
+	1. Features related to mean and standard deviations (ids and names)
-	b.
-Activities (ids and names)
+	2. Activities (ids and names)

 2. Read Test and Training datasets sequentially , doing for both:
-	a.
-Read desired features (mean and standard deviation)
+	1. Read desired features (mean and standard deviation)
-	b.
-Assign proper names to variables
+	2. Assign proper names to variables
-	c.
-Read and assign activities
+	3. Read and assign activities
-	d.
-Read and assign subjects
+	4. Read and assign subjects

 3. Merge Test and Training datasets

 4. Reshape merged dataset by activity and subject:
-	a.
-Melt
+	1. Melt
-	b.
-DCast calculating the mean
+	2. DCast calculating the mean

 5. Write tidy dataset to file-system